haskellcamargo/pragmatic-functional-javascript/introduction.md

 ### The author

-Marcelo Camargo is a developer and translator known in Brazil for advocating in favor of functional programming.
-He is the creator of the Quack programming language, Skype unofficial version for Linux and contributor on dozens of open-source projects.
-If you want to talk about compilers and type theory, you can easily find him on GitHub under [/haskellcamargo](https://github.com/haskellcamargo).
+Marcelo Camargo is a cute brazilian programmer and one of the main evangelists of the paradigm in Brazil.
+He is the designer of the Quack programming language and colaborator or maintainer of dozens of open-source projects, such as the first unnoficial version of Skype for Linux and improvements on the PHP language.
+He loves type theory, capybaras and has a cute black cat that is almost always with him while writing.
+You can find him on GitHub under [`/haskellcamargo`](https://github.com/haskellcamargo) or write him a letter on [marcelocamargo@linuxmail.org](marcelocamargo@linuxmail.org).